XRPLF/xrpl-dev-portal/resources/contribute-code/index.md

 Changes to `rippled` are tracked by an XRP Ledger Standard (XLS), a document that identifies and details the specifications of a change.
 Before committing to development, you must start a discussion in the [XRPL-Standards repo](https://github.com/XRPLF/XRPL-Standards/discussions).
 This provides the community a chance to discuss and provide feedback about your change.

-**Note:** Bug fixes don't require an XLS, but may require an amendment.
+{% admonition type="info" name="Note" %}Bug fixes don't require an XLS, but may require an amendment.{% /admonition %}

 Creating an XLS has its own process, but can be summarized as: